Why 2/3+?

 Why not 51%, 66%, maybe 90%, or even 100%?

-In PoS, a single node serves as the proposer (the leader).
+In PoS, there are time slots.
+A single node serves as the proposer (the leader).
 The reason is to avoid situations in which multiple blocks legally compete for the same time slot.
 This makes the system simpler and easier to analyze against a wide range of attacks.

 PoW's 51% races the chain - it gives you probabilistic safety.